When #MeToo Helps.....then Hurts

 -- EM, 38

 Finally….
 If you are hurting, if you are dreading this day, fearing this day, hating this day, or just trying to just avoid it at all costs: We want to encourage you to do something different.
-Your family of origin is not what makes a family, so if you can spend it with the family you’ve created for yourself, absolutely wonderful.
-We can't encourage that enough.
+Your family of origin is not what makes a family, so if you can spend it with the family you’ve created for yourself, that’s absolutely wonderful and so highly encouraged by us.
 But, we also see great value in making this a “you” holiday.
 “My Day”, not "Mothers’ Day".
 Take care of yourself.
 Do all sorts of things that you love, and practice more self-care than you have in a long time.
+(We even have a post that can help with that ;) Self Care 101!)
 Honor yourself.
 Take time to consider all the ways in which you are special, respectable, selfless, caring and important.
 Treat, love and appreciate yourself.
-Sure, it may be a different holiday entirely, and not intended for 'you', but we can pretty much guarantee that you didn’t get NEARLY enough of these kinds of days, nor very many positive, safe holidays growing up.
-They proooobably went awry or at least left your feelings hurt somewhere along the line.
-You have more than enough special holidays to make up for, so why not make this day one of them?
+Sure, it might not even be a holiday intended for 'you', but we can pretty much guarantee that you didn’t get NEARLY enough of these kinds of days, nor very many positive, safe holidays in general growing up.
+They proooobably went awry the majority of the time or at least left you with your feelings hurt somewhere along the line.
+So, you have more than enough special holidays to make up for, so why not make this one of them?
 Take it.
 Make it one for YOU.
 You deserve it.
 And, hey, it sure beats a weekend of pain and dread.
 Every time you see an ad or post, you can pause to check in with yourself, remembering "Aw, that's right, this is My Day!" and do something nice for you.
 This is YOUR day.
 It’s a day for honoring YOU.
-It's a day to appreciate all you are, all you've overcome, and all the love in your heart.
+It's a day to appreciate all that you are, all you've overcome, and all the love that exists in your heart.

 We truly hope that you all make it through this weekend safely and with wellness.
-Please know that we are thinking of you this day and on each of the many other holidays like it.
+Please know that we are here and we are thinking of you this day and each of the many holidays like it.
 You are important to us.
-We hope that you consider your needs and feelings equally as important as we do.
-And, to everyone else, we hope you share the same thoughtfulness and support to a survivor this week.
+Respect what you need and what you feel as much as is safe to do so.
+And, to everyone else, we hope you spread the same thoughtfulness and support to a survivor this week.
 It may be just the bright, uplifting light they needed to carry them through.

 Our Support for Survivors and Statements Regarding the Film 'Split':